Ons2024/Documentation/Litterature review/End-to-end heterogeneous graph neural networks for traffic assignment.md

  traditional graph models represent only physical road links, lacking direct connections between non-adjacent OD pairs.
- => In their work they watr to add virtual link between an o d pairs that are
+ => In their work they watr to add virtual link between an o d pairs that are not physically connected

+The model introduces several key innovations:

+1. A **heterogeneous graph structure** that connects OD nodes through both physical and virtual links, combined with an **adaptive attention mechanism** to model spatial dependencies.

+2. Integration of **flow conservation laws** into the training process to ensure physically consistent and accurate flow predictions.

+3. Enhanced **generalization to unseen networks** through the combination of virtual links and conservation-based regularization